qbwaggle/vpnkillswitch/README.md

 `*1/ * * * * root /usr/vpnkillswitch/vpnkillswitch.sh`

-Change the location of vpnkillswitch.sh as needed.
+Change the path of `vpnkillswitch.sh` as needed.